lucyrose93/node-shell-workshop/lesson-2.md

 Now try running `node write.js`.
 It should log `Write completed.` to the terminal and a new file called `output.txt` with the content `Simply Easy Learning` should have been created.

-Did you notice write streams use `.write()` and `.end()` like the `response` object of your servers?
+Did you notice write streams use `.write()` and `.end()`, just like the `response` object of your servers?
 That's because the `response` object is a write stream and when you're responding to the client you're 'writing' content to it!

 The `request` object, likewise, is a read stream as when the client makes a request you're 'reading' the content that has been 'streamed' to the server!